L3MON4D3/LuaSnip/DOC.md

 - `pos`, when to jump to this node.
 - `key`, the key that identifies which `restoreNode`s should share their content.
 - `nodes`, the contents of the `restoreNode`.
-Can either be a single node or a table of nodes (both of which will be wrapped inside a `snippetNode`, except if the single node already is a `snippetNode`).
+Can either be a single node, or a table of nodes (both of which will be wrapped inside a `snippetNode`, except if the single node already is a `snippetNode`).
   The content of a given key may be defined multiple times, but if the